MSJawad/dotfiles/README.md

 # Inspiration

 The dude in the comment's section screaming 'I use arch btw' to everyone who will listen.
 Jk lightweight Fedora man here.
 Maybe I'll mess with Manjaro if i have a ton of time to myself and cant think of a project to mess around with(not likely).
-Also friends who tolerate my obsession with opaque background terminals.
+Also friends who tolerate my obsession with opaque background terminals, youre the real gs.

 # Setup